cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 _separate_ "partner" repository in the [cyber-dojo-languages](https://github.com/cyber-dojo-start-languages/) GitHub organization.
 [Always two there are](https://www.youtube.com/watch?v=b7SjW0vFCiI).
 For example, the two repos for java-junit are:
-- [cyber-dojo-languages/java-junit](https://github.com/cyber-dojo-languages/java-junit) which names a docker image built in...
+- [cyber-dojo-languages/java-junit](https://github.com/cyber-dojo-languages/java-junit) which builds the docker image named in the manifest.json file in...
 - [cyber-dojo-start-points/java-junit](https://github.com/cyber-dojo-start-points/java-junit)

 This separation into two repositories per LTF is necessary because: